Quincy College: Bachelor of Science degree

+Nursing program closure and reopening

-On May 9, 2018, the Massachusetts Board of Registration in Nursing withdrew its approval of the college's nursing program.
+The Massachusetts Board of Registration in Nursing withdrew its approval of the college's nursing]program on May 9, 2018.
 The percentage of Quincy college graduates who passed licensure exams on their first try in 2017 was just 54%; this was down from 59% in 2016 and 72% in 2015.
 Shortly afterward, Quincy College President Peter Tsaffaras offered his resignation and said he had lost the confidence of the college's board of governors.

-Less than one year after withdrawing its approval, the Board of Registration in Nursing voted to allow reopening of a refreshed and updated nursing program on the Quincy and Plymouth Campuses.
+In response to the withdrawn approval, the college invested in training labs, simulated hospital rooms, and a synthetic cadaver.
+On March 13, 2019, less than one year after withdrawing its approval, the Board of Registration in Nursing voted to allow reopening of a refreshed and updated nursing program on the Quincy and Plymouth Campuses.
+Since reopening, the percentage of students passing their first attempt at licensure exams increased to 91% in 2023.